hifxa/ChatApplication/README.md

 run Server run Client

-send msg from server and client both
+send msg from server and client both.

 "I will be adding new features to the app soon...so stay tuned".
 "I also welcome creative feedbacks from users and any suggestions on app features".